Skip to main content

 Overview

-How to Apply for VA Benefits
+How to Apply Your Veteran Affairs Education Benefits

 In order to activate your certification file, students are required to submit one of the following documents to the School VA Certifying Official:

-To be certified, all students using VA Benefits must submit their certification request each semester through their MySSU Student Center portal.Please see step-by-step instructions:
+To be certified, all students using VA Benefits must submit their certification request each semester through their MySSU Student Center portal.
+Please use the step-by-step instructions provided in the link below:

 Applying for the CalVet Fee Waiver

-*Note: the Fee Waiver Authorization benefit is for the Tuition Fee only, not any other campus fees.
+*Note: The Fee Waiver Authorization benefit is for the Tuition Fee only, not any other campus fees.
 It does not cover any other expenses such as books, parking, or housing.

 This waiver cannot be applied to extended education programs (SEIE) or courses, including Winter or Summer intersession courses.
 However, the Fee Waiver Authorization can be used for the Early Start Program.
 A copy of the approval letter needs to be sent to the School of Extended & International Education (SEIE) prior to the start of the semester.